liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q1: Move related work from appendix to main paper
 >
-> - Good advice.
+> - This is a very good advice.
 Unfortunately, due to the page limit, we did not include them in our main paper.
-However, we clearly understand that they are important for the reader so we will include them in the camera-ready version.
+However, we clearly understand that they are important for the reader so we will include them in the revision.

 ### Q2: Too strict requirement of frozen feature extractor
 >